tnsilver/springboot-samples/README.md

 on production.
 It will work and work nicely and fast, but development involves a lot of overhead - even with Spring Boot.
 Besides... it's not what redis is for.
 But...
 If you insist, it's feasible and I've solved many of the issues and annoyances dictated by such a choice.

+- **New** [crypto-compare-proxy](crypto-compare-proxy) is a job interview project, demonstrating REST api implemented with Spring Boot, where an application retrieves crypto currency data from the public API of [https://min-api.cryptocompare.com/documentation](Crypto Compare Com), caches it, and serves it to clients, implemented with **Thymeleaf** template technologies, employing stabdard bootstrap/css3/html5/JQuery/datatables client development technologies.

 - **NO LONGER MAINTAINED** The **Scala**/**JPA** project is